the private language argument: what it is; what it isn't

 See: he's a little happier now

-Now needless to say I don't think any of that is Wittgenstein's argument.
-Is there a better one to be had though?
+Now needless to say I don't think any of that is Wittgenstein's argument. ...
+But is there a better one to be had?
 Well, here's what I think he's really saying:

-Let's begin by accepting the following two claims about the inner.
-One: it's 1) a fact about any genuine sensation discourse that there's no such thing as me being wrong that I've got a toothache.
-It can't seem to me that I've toothache, but actually I've got butterflies in my stomach.
+Let's begin by outlining a different (than above) conception of what makes for an inner life.
+(1) it's a fact about any genuine sensation (etc) discourse that there's no such thing as me getting it wrong that I've a toothache.
+It can't seem to me that I've toothache whilst actually I've got butterflies in my stomach.
 Misleadingly put: if it seems to me I've got toothache, then I'm right that I've got toothache.
-Better put: there's no such thing as going right or going wrong here.
+Better put: there's just no such thing as going either right or going wrong here.
+(If there's just no such thing as wrong here, there's also no such thing as right, since the two are conceptual complements.)
 For sure, if I say "I've got toothache" when I've got toothache then I've said something true.
-But correctness and truth are different concepts: "I've got toothache" is not an expression of a judgement I make about how things are; it's instead a direct articulation of how things are.
-(It's judgements that are right or wrong, and the class of true or false statements is broader than that of those which express judgements.)
-In saying it I don't voice my belief that I've got toothache; I voice the toothache itself.
-(If we can't directly voice, express, sensations etc. without expressing our beliefs about them - if every voicing is the expression of a judgement about how we find things with ourselves - then how come I can simply voice, express, these beliefs?
-Or am I (cue the infinite regress...) voicing, expressing, my belief that I have a belief ... that I have a toothache?)
-Unless, of course, I'm pretending - in which case I'm saying something false (but still not expressing a false belief that I've got toothache; I don't believe it at all!)
-Two: we will also temporarily accept the second of the above-claims from the 'hopeless PLA': that ii) inner and outer are only contingently related, so that we shan't get to the meaning of our mind discourse through thinking about a minded being's expressive behaviour.
+But correctness and truth are different concepts: "I've got toothache" is not an expression of a judgement I make about my having toothache.
+Instead it's an expression of the sensation itself.
+In saying it I don't voice a correct belief that I've got toothache; I truly voice, as we might put it, the toothache itself.
+(If we can't express our sensations without expressing our beliefs about them - if every voicing is the expression of a judgement about how we find things with ourselves - then how come I can simply voice, express, these beliefs?
+Or am I (cue the infinite regress...) voicing, expressing, my belief that I have a belief that I have a toothache?)
+Or perhaps I'm pretending - in which case I'm saying something false (but still not expressing a false belief that I've got toothache; I don't believe it at all!)
+(2) we will also temporarily accept the second of the above-claims from the 'hopeless PLA': that ii) inner and outer are only contingently related, so that we shan't get to the meaning of our mind discourse through thinking about a minded being's expressive behaviour.

 But how, then, are we to avoid a collapse into behaviourism?
 Well, this really is the beauty of Wittgenstein's positive reconceptualisation of what makes for an actual 'inner' life.
-For this conception not only involves the above-articulated recapture of the immanence of sensation in sensation's declaration, thereby preventing the collapse into an alienated conception of sensation declarations as voicings of judgements of what we notice within.
-But it also enables us to have our cake and eat it when it comes to grasping both i) the genuine immanence of mind in action, sensation in expression, etc., and ii) the possibility of having sensations without reacting as expected.
-And in truth it's just this conjoint necessity-and-flexibility which gives our central concepts of mind their whole character.
+For this conception not only involves the above-articulated (1) recapture of the immanence of sensation in sensation's declaration, thereby preventing the collapse into an alienated conception of sensation declarations as voicings of judgements of what we notice within.
+But it also enables us to have our cake and eat it when it comes to grasping both a) the genuine immanence of mind in action, sensation in expression, etc., and b) the possibility of having sensations without reacting as expected.
+And in truth it's this very conjoint necessity-and-flexibility which gives our central concepts of mind their whole character.
 So, Geoff, you know, has an ongoing and severe leg pain.
-And yet his seemingly confident stride is as before, he's no more inclined to rest the leg, he doesn't get it seen to, and so on.
+And yet his seemingly confident stride, on this afternoon walk, is as before, he's no more inclined to rest the leg, he doesn't get it seen to, and so on.
 Is this possible?
-Is it straightforwardly intelligible?
+Is this straightforwardly intelligible?
 The behaviourist will say it's impossible and unintelligible; the pundit of the (corrupt, above-articulated) conception of the inner ought to find it possible and straightforwardly intelligible; but my enlightened reader will I hope find it possible yet not straightforwardly intelligible.
-For, I suggest, it only becomes truly intelligible to us when we see that the disposition to act in the ways Geoff declines to act must be overridden.
-(Mary, it turns out, has promised him £5000 if he ignores and feigns the absence of the pain.)
-In fact it's in this way that we regain for ourselves a non-corrupt conception of the inner: the actual inner of which we ordinarily, pre-philosophically, speak is the domain of our secret, unexpressed, conscious and unconscious and semiconscious, longing and shame, hope and dread.
+For, I suggest, this possibility only becomes truly intelligible to us when we see that the disposition to act in the ways Geoff declines to act must here be overridden; absent such an explanation and we have not a mystery but a muddle.
+(Mary - God knows why - has promised him £5000 if he ignores and feigns the absence of the pain.)
+In fact it's in this way that we regain for ourselves a non-corrupted, ordinary, conception of the inner.
+For the actual inner of which we ordinarily, pre-philosophically, speak is precisely the domain of our secret or unexpressed thoughts, both conscious and unconscious and semiconscious.
+It's the domain, in particular, of our longing and shame, our timid hope and unuttered dread.

 Comments